Our veterans say: "Who will keep our stories alive?"

 Tonie & Valmai Holt, Major and Mrs.Holt's Battlefield Guide to Normandy Landing Beaches

-Click here to see lists of places where US troops were based in the UK from February to August 1944.
-These lists were compiled from wartime documents by Phil Grinton of California, who has kindly made them available to the public through the D-Day Museum.
+US troops: You are in luck!
+Finding the locations of US troops is more straightforward.
+Click on the links below to see lists of places where US troops were based in the UK from February to August 1944.
+These lists were compiled from wartime documents by Phil Grinton of California, who has kindly typed them into a searchable form and has agred that they can be made available to the public through the D-Day Museum.